oduis/UEVRDeluxe-docs/index.md

 Configure easy to use voice commands per game.
 Little performance overhead on RAM/CPU:

 ![Game screenshot](assets/EditVoiceCommands.png)

+(do NOT run app as administrator for voice commands)

 ## Frequently Asked Questions
 ### Does it cost anything?